quick-lab/SARS-CoV-2/README.md

 `total_add.primer.bed`: New primers needed to create a version from the base (v5.0.0)

-`rebalance`: How to make up the pool from 100uM primer stocks.
+`pooling`: How to make up the pool from 100uM primer stocks.

 ### pooling file